CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ![](./media/status-dc-direct.png "Lab Environment")

- 1. Once the data controller state is changed to ready then proceed to next steps, please note the data controller deployment can take 5 to 10 minutes to change it to ready.
+ 1. Once the data controller state is changed to ready, proceed to the next steps.
+Please note that the data controller deployment can take 5-to-10 minutes to change it to ready.

-1. On Azure Ac data controller resource overview blade, explore the given information about the Namespace and Connection mode.
+1. On the Azure Ac data controller resource overview blade, explore the given information about the Namespace and Connection mode.

    ![](./media/overview-dc-direct.png "Lab Environment")